SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/output.md

 ---

-1. Once a seasonal adjustment process for the dataset is performed the results can be exported to the external file.
+1. Once a seasonal adjustment process for the dataset is performed  (see the [*Simple seasonal adjustment of a single time series*](../case-studies/simplesa-single.html) scenario) the results can be exported to the external file.
 Go to the main menu and follow the path: *SAProcessing* → *Output…*